Adjustment of Status after K-1 Visa: Overview

-Adjustment of status after K1 visa is the very next step in the immigration process, after your marriage in the United States.
+“Adjustment of status after K1 visa” is the very next step in the immigration process, after you and your fiancé are married.
 Although it is a relatively straightforward process, it does not happen automatically.
-Accordingly, you must file form I-485 Application to Register Permanent Residence or Adjust Status with the relevant evidence and government filing fees.
+Accordingly, you must file form I-485 Application to Adjust Status, with the relevant evidence and government filing fees.

-Most people can find this form online, fill it in and mail it to United States Citizenship and Immigration Services (“USCIS”).
-However, if the case were that easy, there would be no need for immigration attorneys.
-Cases are won or lost based on evidence.
-An experienced immigration attorney knows how to properly prepare your case and present it in such a way that you are likely to win.
-Basically, the adjustment of status form is currently 20 pages long.
-It seeks answers to questions about you, the foreign-born spouse.
-The first few pages of this form asks for basic information about you, such as your full name, height and weight, date of birth, entries to the United States, address history, names of your children and your employment history.
+The adjustment of status form is currently 24 pages long.
+In short, it seeks answers to questions about you, the foreign-born spouse.
+The first few pages of this form asks for basic information about you, such as your full name, height and weight, date of birth.
+Additionally. you must provide information about your entries to the United States, address history, your children and your employment history.
 Certainly, this is information that most people already know or can find out quickly without much assistance.
 However, the middle and latter parts of the form are more complicated, depending on your background and life history.

 Adjustment of Status after K1: Inadmissibility Issues